Weighted Training for Cross-Task Learning: Theoretical Guarantees

 where the supremum is taken over any $\bar\phi^\weights$ satisfying \eqref{eq:avg_opt_encder_and_decoders}, {and $\phi^\star_0$ is the optimal target representation}. \end{definition} If all the tasks share the same optimal representation, then above distance becomes exactly zero.
 Under such an assumption, the only source of discrepancy among tasks arises from the difference in their task-specific functions.
 This can be problematic in practice, as the task-specific functions alone are usually not expressive enough to describe the intrinsic difference among tasks.
 In contrast, we relax the shared representation assumption substantially by allowing the optimal representations to differ and the distance to be non-zero.

 The above notion of task distance also allows us to reason about certain important aspects of cross-task learning.
 For example, this task distance is asymmetric, capturing the asymmetric nature of cross-task learning.
 Moreover, if the task distance is non-zero, then fine-tuning the representation becomes necessary, because solving \eqref{eq:representation_learning} alone would gives a representation that does not converge to the correct target $\phi_0^\star$.
-An empirical illustration of the representation-based task distance is in Appx. \ref{sec:appx-exp}.
+In addition, an empirical illustration of the representation-based task distance can be found in Fig. \ref{fig:illustration} in Appx. \ref{sec:appx-exp}.